 There is no limit on study abroad at Iowa State.
 Earning credit for coursework abroad is key to staying on schedule for graduation.
 It is common for first-time travelers to participate in a short term study abroad program, but we have had students study abroad as many as 5 or 6 times in a mixture of short- and long-term programs.
 Anything from a week to an entire academic year.

 Am I eligible for LAS study abroad scholarships & LAS passport award if I have an LAS minor?

 Only LAS majors are eligible for LAS scholarships and passport award.
 Check with your college for more scholarship information.

 I don’t see a program in the country/region that interests me sponsored by the LAS college: can I still study abroad there?

 We have hundreds of study abroad programs open to Iowa State students, administered by a number of offices on campus, covering the globe.
 Click here for all campus contacts.

-If you are not finding a program that suits your needs, make an appointment with one of our study abroad advisors or go to the Study Abroad Center in 3224 Memorial Union and talk with a peer advisor.
+If you are not finding a program that suits your needs, make an appointment with one of our study abroad advisors or go to the Study Abroad Center and talk with a peer advisor.
 You may be able to direct enroll in a university abroad (as long as ISU will accept credit from that institution).
 A study abroad advisor can help you find that out.

 May I study abroad if I am an international student?

 Yes.
-We need to work carefully with your International Student advisor in ISSO to make sure your visa status is not adversely affected.
+You need to work carefully with your International Student advisor in ISSO to make sure your visa status is not adversely affected.
 We also recommend that you study abroad in a country different from your home country.